felipenoris/Mongoc.jl/docs/src/tutorial.md

 julia> client = Mongoc.Client("mongodb://localhost:27017")
 ```

-As a shorthard, you can also use:
+As a shorthand, you can also use:

 ```julia
 julia> client = Mongoc.Client("localhost", 27017)